kipparker/kip.dev/src/index.md

 ## What?

 I work as a consultant or a freelancer.
-I can lead teams, add capabilities to an existing team, or design
-                and build a project from a concept to launch.
+I can lead teams, add capabilities to an existing team, or design and build a project from a concept to launch.
 I work right across the web stack, from infrastructure to front end, which gives me a detailed overview of any project.
 I'm good at sharing knowledge, and explaining new technology to others whatever their background.

-I choose whatever tool is best for the job, but most often my projects use python alongside a modern js framework, with serverless deployments via ci/cd using infrastructure as code.

-Working with others.
-Make a new team if you need it.

-Experience across the stack, from architecture and infrastructure to front end.
-Gives me an overview of any project.
-I can see the big picture and the details.
-I know when to do a quick fix, and when you need to build for the future.

 I find simple ways to do complex things.